"Look to the Lord and his strength; seek his face always." - 1 Chronicles 16:11 (NIV)

 I do love.

-Let me explain...
+Let me explain.

-I mentioned in previous blog posts that this season of my life has been the most challenging season that I've experienced in years.
+A couple of years ago, I was in one of the most challenging seasons I've experienced in years.
 I lost my peace.
 I lost my sleep.

-This downhill spiral began with me acting on my feelings instead of on my faith.
+That challenging season of my life began with me acting on my feelings instead of on my faith.
 I jumped ahead of God and winded up falling heart first.

-Well, things did change.
 Not the way I envisioned them to, though.
-My actions didn't just lead to me getting hurt, others around me were also infected by the poison of my impatience.
+My actions led to me getting hurt, and other people were also infected by the poison of my impatience.

 I once heard Les Brown say, "Life is like an onion.
 You have to peel it one layer at a time, and sometimes you cry."

 "Look to the Lord and his strength; seek his face always." - 1 Chronicles 16:11

 Let God use the hard things of life to mold you, build you, and make you better.
-Seek His face always, always seek His face.

 And when you're peeling the layer of life that might make you cry, don't close your heart.
 Always trust God over your feelings.